texfaq/texfaq.github.io/FAQ-CD.md

     [the TeXShop front-end](http://www.uoregon.edu/~koch/texshop/)
     and other Mac-specific tools;
--  ProTeXt: an easy to install TeX system for Windows, based on MiKTeX, based on an 'active' document that guides installation; and
+-  ProTeXt: an easy to install TeX system for Windows, based on MiKTeX, based on an ''active'' document that guides installation; and
 -  A snapshot of CTAN.